sarah-h2g2/Node.js-and-React.js---Movie-Search-App/README.md

 <b>Instructions to run the Movie Search Application:</b><br>
-1-  CD into the project diretcory and run npm i to install the dependencies<br>
+1-  CD into the project diretcory and run the following command to install the dependencies:
+<h4>npm i</h4>
 2- Run the following to start Node.js server.
 Make sure there are no other applications running on port 5000:
 <h4>npm run start-server</h4>
 3- Run the following to start the server and run the React app.
 By default it will run on port 3000.